 And mannn if you’ve ever had bad fish oil, you’ll know it really sucks!

-They become a problem though, when they get in the way of something we’re creating or changing something we care about.
-An untruth is a common cause of that round and round in circles struggling feeling – which is why we’re using so many ways to open up to and find our own truth through this book.
-The most common untrue beliefs are imprinted (for want of a better word) on us from the outside.
+Beliefs become a problem when they get in the way of something we’re creating or changing something we care about.
+A belief that is getting in our way, is a common cause of that round and round in circles struggling feeling – which is why we’re using so many ways to open up to and find our own truth through this book.
+Most of our beliefs are imprinted (for want of a better word) on us from the outside.

-Something someone said or did, or something that happened when we were vulnerable led us to believe an untruth.
-Maybe it’s that we aren’t worthy enough, aren’t good enough, or just plain aren’t enough – to have what we want in our lives, or to be what we want to be, or to do what we want to do.
+Then there’s the more personal limitations imposed on us by others.
+Something someone said or did, or something that happened when we were vulnerable led us to believe something that isn’t a universal truth and is absolutely changeable.
+Maybe it’s that we aren’t worthy enough, aren’t good enough, or just plain aren’t enough – to create what we want in our lives, or to be what we want to be, do what we want to do or change what’s happening around us.

 And that is just plain crap – just like that’s not a sheep in the photo, that’s just… not… true… We are faaar more powerful than we ever believed possible.